-The cost of capital of a firm is associated with the return expected by its investors has a direct relation with the risk involved in the firm.
-Generally, a higher risk is associated with a higher cost of capital.
+A firm’s cost of capital is associated with the return expected by its investors, and it has a direct relation with the risk associated with the firm.
+Generally, a higher cost of capital is associated with greater risk.

 Definitions of Cost of Capital

-2. James C. Van Horne.
-“The cost of capital represents a cut off rate for the allocation capital to the investment of projects.
+2. James C. Van Horne: “The cost of capital represents a cut-off rate for the allocation of capital to the investment of projects.
 It is the area of return on a project that will leave unchanged the market price of stock.”

-4. Hunt, William and Donaldson.
-“The cost of capital may be defined as the rate of that must be earned on the net proceeds to provide the cost elements of the burden at the time they are due.”
+4. Hunt, William, and Donaldson: “The cost of capital may be defined as the rate of that which must be earned on the net proceeds to provide the cost elements of the burden at the time they are due.”

 Importance of Cost of Capital

-7. Other Uses.
-The cost of capital is important in many areas of decision making such as: Decision regarding payment of Dividend and retained earnings, capital structure, working capital management, capital expenditure control and profit maximization or wealth maximization.
+7. Other Uses: The cost of capital is important in many decision-making areas, including dividend and retained earnings payments, capital structure, working capital management, capital expenditure control, and profit maximization.